Eyongtarh/Sahab-Workshop/README.md

 ### Media
  - Background images, Favicon image, and images used within pages are from: [Pexels](https://www.pexels.com/).
- - I also used personal images and video.
+ - I also used personal images.

 #### Tools